veo-labs/openveo-core/docs/developers/back-end.md

 ## Entity module (**ov.entity**)

-Offers a service to manage (CRUD) OpenVeo entities.
+Offers a service to manage OpenVeo entities (CRUD).

 **Nb:** Available services defined in **ov.entity** module are described in the [API](api.md).